dplong1993/GoodSkyrimReads/README.md

 ### Bonus: Search across multiple models

-* Anyone accessing the application will be able to use a search bar to search through the availiable books.
+* Anyone accessing the application will be able to use a search bar to search through the available books.

 ## Schema